 Apr.
-25, 4 p.m., DeLuca Forum Discovery Building, The Chinese Exclusion Act, a public conversation, with filmmakers Ric Burns and Li-Shin Yu and panelists: Activist/Author Helen Zia, a rights perspective; UW Asian American Faculty Victor Jew, a history perspective; UW Law Professor Asifa Quraishi-Landes, a legal perspective.
+25, 4 p.m., DeLuca Forum Discovery Building, The Chinese Exclusion Act, a public conversation that featured filmmakers Ric Burns and Li-Shin Yu and panelists: Activist/Author Helen Zia, a rights perspective; UW Asian American Faculty Victor Jew, a history perspective; UW Law Professor Asifa Quraishi-Landes, a legal perspective.

 Sept.
 22, 3 p.m., Pyle Center, roundtable on the North Korea Crisis.
-Comments from faculty experts from the departments of History and Political Science provided comments on the crisis.
+Faculty experts in the departments of History and Political Science provided comments on the crisis.

 Sept.
 28, 4 p.m., Pyle Center, African Lives in China: A Live Recording of the Sinica Podcast.
 The popular Sinica Podcast came to UW for a live show with special guest Lina Benabdallah.

 Oct.
 8, 1:30 p.m., Mead Public Library, Rocca Meeting Room, roundtable discussion on the North Korea Crisis.
-Comments and a Q&A with Eunsook Jung, Political Science; Charles Kim, History; Andrew Kydd, Political Science; & Louise Young, History.
+Comments and a Q&A session were hosted with Eunsook Jung, Political Science; Charles Kim, History; Andrew Kydd, Political Science; & Louise Young, History.
 Moderated by David Fields.

 Oct.
 10, noon, 336 Ingraham, Florence C. Hsia, UW-Madison Professor of History of Science, “How to Use a Chinese Dictionary: The four-corner index.”